nais/doc/docs/nais-application/application.md

     ```

 ## port
 The port number which is exposed by the container and should receive traffic.
+Note that ports under 1024 are unavailable.

 Type: `integer`<br />
 Required: `false`<br />